Sign up to our Newsletter

 • Verification of the previous accommodation from a test sponsor

-If you are seeking different accommodation from what you received on your past standardized test, you’ll have to also submit a Qualified Professional Form
+If you are seeking different accommodation from what you received on your past standardized test, you’ll also have to submit a Qualified Professional Form.

 Category One Requests